Personal Financial Statement vs. Balance Sheet

 Robert, at the other end, owns $2 million in real estate, $500,000 in investments, and $50,000 in collectibles, against $1.2 million in mortgage debt, giving him a net worth of $1.35 million.
 His picture looks complete until he asks the questions estate planning requires: which property is inside an LLC?
 Are the LLCs properly capitalized?
 Do the beneficiary designations on his retirement accounts match the terms of his trust?
 A single net-worth number cannot answer any of those questions.
 Entity-level attribution makes each one answerable.

-The National Bureau of Economic Research found that families with clear financial documentation reduce estate conflicts by over 30% compared to those without.[5]
+Research on wealth transfer finds that breakdowns in communication and clear documentation — not investment performance — are the leading cause of failed transfers across generations.[5]
 That finding speaks to a specific mechanism: when the picture is legible, disputes about what existed and who it belonged to don't compound the grief of a loss.
 When the picture is a collection of filing-cabinet fragments, it does.

 The decision-making case and the legacy case converge on the same operational requirement: the picture needs to be current, complete, and structured — not a quarterly snapshot that's stale before it's printed.